- Dr Jean-Benoit Falisse

 - African Great Lakes region, Health policy, Access to justice, Access to education, Migration and development, Fragile states, Media and conflict

-I am the inaugural director of the MSc International Development (distance learning) and a fellow of the Higher Education Academy.
-I am currently involved in a research-action project on widening participation via distance learning (together with Makerere University in Uganda and the American University in Beirut.
+I am a fellow of the Higher Education Academy and completed PG certificates in Academic Practice and Digital Education (both at Edinburgh).
+I am currently involved in an action-research project on widening participation to higher education via blended learning (together with Makerere University in Uganda and the American University in Beirut).

 I am a fellow of the Edinburgh Future Institute (EFI), where I am co-leading the development of a Future Societies pathway as part of the MSc organised by the EFI.

 I used to convene the courses Displacement and Development, Politics and Theories of International Development, and Analysing Development and I was the inaugural director of the MSc International Development (online).

 I will be accepting new PhD students on topics closely matching my current research interests from September 2021 only.

 My current PhD students work on youth in refugees camps in Malawi (Joshua Anderson-Rose, International Development), teachers in refugee camps in Ethiopia (Sarah Austin, Education), the identity of Congolese displaced people in Nairobi (Megan Douglas, International Development), the political economy of biofuels in Uganda (Annet Nakyeyune, African Studies), girls education in Rwanda (Sangwon Park, International Development), and the politics of conditional cash transfers in Mexico (Kevin Zapata, Social Policy).

 Past PhD students: Clayton Boeyink (2020: The politics and practices of refugee self-reliance in trifurcated states of north-western Tanzania) and Boel McAteer Türkmenoğlu (2020: Gendering self-reliance: Constructing the ideal refugee wo/man within livelihoods support for displaced Syrians in Turkey).